Training: Mountview Academy of Theatre Arts, First Class BA (Hons), graduating in 2021.

 GAVIN KALIN PRODUCTIONS

-Gavin Kalin Productions is an award-winning theatrical production company that specialises in producing theatre in the West End, on Broadway and internationally.
+Gavin Kalin Productions is an award-winning theatrical production company that specialise in producing theatre in the West End, on Broadway and internationally.

-Recent West End credits include: Cyrano, Betrayal, 9 to 5 The Musical, Pretty Woman the Musical, Come From Away, Pinter at the Pinter, Sweat, King Lear, Oslo and The Ferryman.
+Recent West End credits include Cabaret, Back to the Future The Musical, Cyrano, Betrayal, 9 to 5 The Musical, Pretty Woman The Musical, Come From Away, Pinter at the Pinter, Sweat, King Lear, Oslo and The Ferryman.

-UK tour credits include: Shrek the Musical, An Officer and a Gentleman the Musical and Priscilla Queen of the Desert.
+UK Tour credits include Shrek The Musical, An Officer and Gentleman The Musical and Priscilla Queen of the Desert.

-Recent Broadway credits include: Betrayal, Sea Wall/ A Life, Hadestown and The Ferryman.
+Recent Broadway credits include Plaza Suite, Caroline or Change, Funny Girl, Betrayal, Sea Wall/ A Life, Hadestown and The Ferryman.

-Over the past five years, Gavin Kalin Productions has been involved in over 200 productions across the globe.
-Gavin is also the founder of Totally Theatre Productions Ltd, a TV/ video production company that specialises in producing broadcast and online content for theatre and live entertainment.
+Gavin is also the founder of Totally Theatre Productions Ltd, a TV/Video production company that specialize in producing Broadcast and online content for theatre and live entertainment.
 Clients are worldwide with many in the West End and on Broadway.

-Playing Field was formed to stimulate the development and production of great theatre.
-We are actively involved in seed funding and early-stage development, alongside late-stage investment and production of a wide variety of projects in London, nationally and internationally.
-Combining our knowledge of theatre and capital, we are dedicated to accelerating the creation of world-class theatre.
+Combining our knowledge of theatre and capital, Playing Field is dedicated to accelerating the creation of world class theatre.
+We are involved in the early-stage development, late-stage investment and production of a wide variety of projects in London, nationally and internationally.

 Crush Music is a management company founded by Bob McLynn and Jonathan Daniel representing Green Day, Sia, Fall Out Boy, Lorde, Panic!
-At the Disco, Train and Weezer, among others.
+At the Disco, Miley Cyrus, Train and Weezer, among others.